collin80/SavvyCAN/README.md

 make
 ```

 Did that fix it?
 Great!
-If not, see if QT seems to be complaining about not finding the QScintilla header files.
-If that's the case then you are probably not using the same QT version as QScintilla was compiled against.
-It's easy to run the wrong qmake and have this happen.
-Double check that you've already compiled and installed QScintilla and that you've used the proper qmake version.
+If not, ensure that you selected SerialBUS support
+when you installed QT.